 Gurgel-Segrillo's contemporary jewellery series has been exhibited in galleries in the UK, Ireland, Japan, Brazil and the USA and are sold worldwide; actor Orlando Bloom is one of many collectors of her uniquely handcrafted and ultimately wearable art (woven ring).

-Since moving to Ireland in 2011, Patricia has been exploring figurative pencil drawings and fine art prints, and has created a number of series inspired by The Human Rights, womanhood and cross-cultural identity.
-P is currently based in Cork City.
+Since moving to Ireland in 2011, Patricia has been exploring figurative pencil drawings and fine art prints, and has created a number of series inspired by Human Rights, womanhood and cross-cultural identity.
+She is currently based in Cork City.

 prints series #1 - Figurative explorations on love and womanhood, empowerment and femininity.

 print series #2 - This drawing series has drawn inspiration from the Afro-Brazilian orixas.
 They are deities or divinities and are such a great part of Brazilian culture.
 The artist's deeply personal representations portray them as timeless heroes and sages, inhabitants of the urban landscapes, full of magic and power.